syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/legend.md

-**Legend alignment**
+### Legend alignment

-The legend can be aligned at center, far or near to the chart using [`Alignment`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_Alignment) property.
+The legend can be aligned at near, far or center to the 3D chart using the [`Alignment`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_Alignment) property.

 {% if page.publishingplatform == "aspnet-core" %}